 In effort to make city more welcoming, Avondale Estates removes lock from public park gateThe city of Avondale Estates recently removed a lock from a gate in a fence separating Willis Park from The Museum School.
+The move is intended to make the city more welcoming.
 Photo by Dan Whisenhunt

 This story has been updated.